fsantanna/dceu/doc/manual.md

 A call expects an expression of type [`func`](#prototype-values) and an optional list of expressions as arguments enclosed by parenthesis.
-If the argument is a [lambda expression](#lambdas), then the parenthesis can be omitted.
-Each argument is expected to match a parameter of the function declaration.
-A call transfers control to the function, which runs to completion and returns control with a value, which substitutes the call.
+A call transfers control to the function, which runs to completion and returns a value, which substitutes the call.

 As discussed in [Identifiers](#identifiers), the binary minus requires spaces around it to prevent ambiguity with identifiers containing dashes.